vantage-sh/docs.vantage.sh/docs/partners.md

 This workflow requires that you first set up an integration in your MSP account.
 From the **Managed Accounts** screen, you can add any of your connected integrations to a Managed Account.

-To get started, ensure that you have connected a provider integration to your management account.
-See the [AWS multiple accounts documentation](/connecting_aws#connecting-multiple-aws-accounts) for information on how to connect a management account with multiple linked accounts.
+To get started, ensure that you have connected a provider integration to your Management Account.
+See the [AWS multiple accounts documentation](/connecting_aws#connecting-multiple-aws-accounts) for information on how to connect a Management Account with multiple linked accounts.
 Note that provider integrations passed down to customer Managed Accounts from an MSP's provider integrations will only be available in the first workspace of that customer.
 After you have connected an integration to your MSP account, follow the steps below to associate them with customer Managed Accounts.

 1. From the **Managed Accounts** screen, select a customer’s account.
 2. Select the **Integrations** tab.
 All connected provider integrations for that customer are displayed.
 The account status, such as **Stable** or **Error**, is also displayed.